skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/README.md

 The review process for some assignments can take a little while, and it is a requirement for finishing a chapter.

 There are six chapters in the curriculum:
-1. Foundations of Project Management
+1. Foundations of Project Management (18 hours)
 2. Project Initiation (21 hours)
 3. Project Execution
 4. Project Planning